 If the article has three or more of these subheadings, then it almost certainly is an article presenting original scientific research.

 Scientific articles are a type of scholarly article.
 They are different from the magazines you are more used to seeing.
-This outline explains what sort of information is usually provided in scholarly articles, and tips on how to find them and weave them into a project:
+The document above explains what sort of information is usually provided in scholarly articles.

-And this interactive page that highlights and describes common components of a scholarly article.
+And the following interactive page highlights and describes common components of a scholarly article.
 This works for a scientific article too.

 For comparison, here's an example of an article presenting scientific findings about the possible connection between cell phones and brain tumors: